Work for Hire Agreement Template, Free Download 2026

 You need to distinguish between a work made for hire arrangement and a copyright assignment because the legal consequences differ significantly, particularly regarding the right to terminate the transfer after 35 years under the Copyright Act.

-An employee is creating intellectual property during their employment, and while works by employees within the scope of employment are automatically work for hire, you want a written agreement that clarifies the scope and addresses work created outside normal duties.
+An employee is creating intellectual property during their employment, and while works by employees within the scope of employment are automatically work for hire, you want a written work made for hire form that clarifies the scope and addresses work created outside normal duties.

 What Should a Work for Hire Agreement Include?